Comment on Applications

 You can also check the status of the application via our View Applications page.

-Letters and emails of comment (including petitions) will form part of the public register of planning applications and will be published in full with the planning application documents for the application on our website - see our Planning Application Search page.
+Letters and emails of comment (including petitions) will form part of the public register of planning applications and will be published in full with the planning application documents for the application on our applications website.
 This means that your comments can be seen and copied by other people.
 We will only consider comments where the name and address of the person making the comments is given.
-Anonymous comments will not be taken in to account.
+Anonymous comments will not be taken into account.

 You should not include any personal information in your letter or email which you are not happy to have displayed on the website.
 Your name and address must be given, but other information such as your telephone number, email address or signature is not required.